As a parent, there are few things more exciting than baby’s first Halloween.

 Gift Ideas for Baby’s First Halloween

 Who knew Halloween gifts were a thing?
-Not me until about my third kid in.
-My daughter came home very upset that the Leprechauns had not left a present for her on St. Patricks Day.
-Apparently, they did for the rest of the class…whoops!
+Not me until about my third kid.
 The good news is, babies are simple.
 We don’t think sweet little Abby is going to expect a real Harry Potter wand at only 6 months old.

-So what are appropriate gifts for Baby’s first Halloween?
-This My First Pumpkin Play Set is absolutely adorable for little tikes that love to snuggle something soft.
+So what are appropriate gifts for baby’s first Halloween?
+This is absolutely adorable for little tikes that love to snuggle something soft.
 These monster squeakers would be perfect for your little noisemaker in the making.

 Not your baby’s thing?
-You can never go wrong with a Halloween-themed book to keep your baby entertained while expanding their growing mind.
+You can never go wrong with a to keep your baby entertained while expanding their growing mind.

 Baby’s first Halloween treats

 Food is one of the most important aspects of any holiday.
 Why should Halloween be any different?
-But what if you don’t want your baby getting a candy-filled sugar rush on their first Halloween?
+What if you don’t want your baby getting a candy-filled sugar rush on their first Halloween?
 Don’t worry.
-You are not alone.
+You’re not alone.
 There are plenty of alternatives to give your child a festive Halloween feast.

 Some candy-free treats include: